Template Mode Hierarchies for Binary Black Hole Mergers: Covering Factors and Mode Hierarchies

 \section{Covering Factors and Mode Hierarchies}

 As mentioned in Sec.~\ref{sec:matchedfilter}, the focus of our analysis is the mismatch $\epsilon$ of a signal $s(\vec \xi_s)$ with a template $u(\vec\xi_u)$, where the parameter vectors $\vec\xi_s$ and $\vec\xi_u$ include both, intrinsic physical (\bh{} masses and spins) and extrinsic (position of the source in the sky of the detector and orientation of the binary) parameters.
 Since we are only concerned with line-of-sight orientation effects, we will assume that the detector is \emph{optimally oriented} and $\vec\xi_s = \vec\xi_u$, and in particular $(\theta_s,\phi_s) = (\theta_u,\phi_u)$.
 As a consequence, once a source is selected, $\epsilon$ will only depend on the location of the source in the sky, i.e. $\epsilon=\epsilon(\theta,\phi)$ as implied by Eq.~(\ref{eq:recievedSignal2}).
+In section~\ref{subsec:bank_maximization}, we will investigate, in addition to orientation effects, the consequences of allowing differences in intrinsic physical parameters between the signal and the templates.

 We will mostly present results as sky-maps, and investigate how $\epsilon(\theta,\phi)$ depends on the particular content of higher modes in the template.
 We construct sky-maps with $61\times61$ pixels; each pixel ``colored'' with its value of $\epsilon$.
 Figure~\ref{fig:alignedMaps} gives an example of two sky-maps of mismatches for a \bbh{} with mass ratio $q=4$.
 The top panel shows a non-precessing binary (case Q06 in Table~\ref{tab:NR}) in which the template contains only the (2,2) mode.
 The bottom panel shows a precessing binary (case P19 in Table~\ref{tab:NR}).
 The template in this case contains all the $m$-modes for $\ell=2$.
 Notice that, the mismatch is smaller around the poles in the non-precessing case.
 On the other hand, for the precessing case, the region where the mismatches are smaller have been shifted due to the precession of the system.